-I have had the privilege of facilitating a team self-formation exercise (and will do so again shortly for a client).
-Team self-formation is when the individual team members figure out who should be on which teams.
-This is commonly done through providing descriptions of the backlogs of work that are needed, and the number of teams desired and then letting the individual team members decide how to form teams.
+I have had the privilege of facilitating team self-formation exercises at two different organizations.
+Team self-formation is when the individual team members are allowed to choose which team they want to work on.
+This is commonly done through providing descriptions of the team vision and backlogs of work that are needed, and the number of teams desired and then letting the individual team members decide how to form teams.

 Isn’t this Anarchy?
 Who is In Charge?

-Some people relate the idea self-organizing to anarchy.
-They don’t believe that without limits that people will actually do the right thing, or what is expected of them if the context is correct.
+Some people think that self-organization is the same as anarchy.
+They don’t believe that people will actually do the right thing, or what is expected of them if the context is correct.

 It has been my experience that this never happens.
 Teams are given guide rails to run on.
 The priorities are set by the product owner.
 The team members are usually chosen by leadership, who will usually also set the agile framework to be used (such as Scrum or Kanban).
 It’s not anarchy.